Provider type: Physicians & APNs

 Serving: Adult, Geriatric

-Tommie Richardson is a board-certified Addiction Medicine Physician at Georgia Behavioral Health Professionals.
+Tommie Richardson is a board-certified Addiction Medicine Physician at LifeStance Health.
 Dr. Richardson is a physician specializing in addiction medicine, recovery and psychopharmacology.
 Dr. Richardson has over thirty years of experience in identifying, diagnosing and treating chemical dependence and psychiatric illness.
 Dr. Richardson currently has his private practice at the Smyrna office of LifeStance Health.
 Dr. Richardson has also worked at Tangu, Inc., a private counseling and therapy service center.
 He uses his many years of expertise and vast knowledge of pharmacology to provide a comprehensive approach and best treatment plan for the individual patient.
 He treats all kinds of addictions, including alcohol and drugs.
 Dr. Richardson has a special interest with ambulatory detoxification, rehabilitation, stabilization of alcohol opioids, benzodiazepines acute intervention and long-term therapies.
 Richardson is certified to prescribe patients Suboxone and Subutex.

 Dr. Richardson received his Doctorate of Medicine from the University of Tennessee Health Sciences Center.
 His Medicine Internship was with the City of Memphis Hospital and his Family Practice Residency was with Howard University Hospital.